WE'RE HIRING. SIGN UP NOW TO BE NOTIFIED ABOUT OUR APPLICATION PROCESS.

 To receive email notification of when the application process will be opened as well as periodic updates from Portland Fire & Rescue’s Recruiter, candidates are encouraged to sign up on the “Firefighter Recruitment Notification List.”

-The application process includes a written examination, a physical agility test, and an oral interview.
+The application process includes (but is not limited to) a written examination, a physical agility test, and an oral interview.

 The Written Exam